Tips for difficult or significant days when grieving

 That plan might be to ask a friend or companion to be beside us during a difficult time.

 It could be rehearsing saying our loved one’s name out loud.

 The plan might be a phone call to someone who can listen with support and compassion

-Many find it helpful to map out the day or break it down to much smaller, more manageable portions of time.
+Many find it helpful to map out the day or break it down into much smaller, more manageable portions of time.
 For instance, the afternoon, an hour, even the next few minutes.

 – Know that however you feel is alright